andrewc156/DiscordLangaugeStreakBot/README.md

 # Discord Streak Bot

-This project implements a multi‑server **learning streak bot** for Discord.
-Users can keep track of their daily progress toward *any goal* (e.g., language study, coding practice, fitness, writing) by posting messages beginning with `Streak:` in a dedicated channel.
+This project implements a multi‑server **Japanese learning streak bot** for Discord.
+Users can keep track of their daily study progress simply by posting messages beginning with `Streak:` in a dedicated channel.
 The bot records each user’s streak, responds with encouraging messages, and provides simple commands to view individual progress or the server leaderboard.